 What types of usage numbers would raise a red flag that one weapon type may be too powerful?

-Having design intentions and an idea of industry expectations will help you to interpret the data.
-And remember that almost all your effort in analyzing the data should be to find the answers to these questions:
+Having design intentions and an idea of industry expectations will help you interpret the data.
+And remember that almost all your effort in analyzing the data should be directed to finding the answers to these questions:

 Was the problem solved?